-- The way in which the Directive has been transposed and implemented in operational terms.
+- The way in which the Directive had been transposed and implemented in operational terms.

-- The national provisions for ensuring that the scope and all of the definitions are the same as stated in the Directive.
+- The national provisions for ensuring that the scope and all of the definitions were the same as stated in the Directive.

-- The national provisions for ensuring that notifications on arrival and the carriage of dangerous and/or polluting goods are sent, received, handled, forwarded, registered etc. as laid out in the Directive.
+- The national provisions for ensuring that notifications on arrival and the carriage of dangerous and/or polluting goods were sent, received, handled, forwarded, registered etc. as laid out in the Directive.

-- The national provisions for ensuring that the monitoring of maritime traffic is conducted incl.
-MRS, TSS, AIS, LRIT etc.
+- The national provisions for ensuring that the monitoring of maritime traffic was conducted including MRS, TSS, AIS, LRIT etc.

-- The national provisions for ensuring that the infrastructure as required by the Directive is in place, operated, and maintained.
+- The national provisions for ensuring that the infrastructure as required by the Directive was in place, operated, and maintained.

-- The national provisions for ensuring that exemptions as defined by the Directive are handled, monitored and controlled.
+- The national provisions for ensuring that exemptions as defined by the Directive were handled, monitored and controlled.

-- The national provisions for ensuring that the transmission of information on certain ships etc. is conducted in accordance with the requirements of the Directive.
+- The national provisions for ensuring that the transmission of information on certain ships etc. was conducted in accordance with the requirements of the Directive.

-- The national provisions for ensuring that measures with regard to exceptionally bad weather are implemented and operated as per the Directive.
+- The national provisions for ensuring that measures with regard to exceptionally bad weather were implemented and operated as per the Directive.

 - The national provisions implementing rules relating to places of refuge and handling of ships in need of assistance.